HydrologyFrankfurt/ReWaterGAP/docs/index.rst

         :octicon:`gear;10em`
         +++
-        The reference guide contains a detailed description of the ReWaterGAP Model.
+        This section contains a detailed description of the ReWaterGAP Model.
 The reference describes how the methods work and which parameters can be used.